hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 # Introduction

 The HPE 3PAR and Primera Container Storage Provider integrates as part of the [HPE CSI Driver for Kubernetes](../../csi_driver/index.md).
-The CSP abstract the data management capabilities of the array for use by Kubernetes.
+The CSP abstracts the data management capabilities of the array for use by Kubernetes.

 [TOC]

 ## Platform requirements

-Always check the corresponding CSI driver version in [compatibility and support](../../csi_driver/index.md#compatibility_and_support) and [SPOCK](#spock) for latest support matrix for the HPE 3PAR and Primera Container Storage Provider.
+Always check the corresponding CSI driver version in [compatibility and support](../../csi_driver/index.md#compatibility_and_support).
+Also check the [SPOCK](#spock) for latest support matrix for the HPE 3PAR and Primera Container Storage Provider.

 |  CSI   |   CSP  | Linux OS | OpenShift | Kubernetes | 3PAR and Primera OS |
 | ------ | ------ | -------- | --------- | ---------- | ------------------- |